jaegertracing/jaeger/CONTRIBUTING_GUIDELINES.md

 By contributing your code, you agree to license your contribution under the terms of the [Apache License](LICENSE).

 If you are adding a new file it should have a header like below.
-Depending on the language of the repository, the may start with a '#'.
+In some languages, e.g. Python, you may need to change the comments to start with #.
+The easiest way is to copy the header from one of the existing source files and make sure the year is current and the copyright says "The Jaeger Authors".

 ```
 // Copyright (c) 2018 The Jaeger Authors.